Medxo-pro/Basic_Object_Recognition/README.md

-In order to process images on your device add them to the "imgs" directory and edit path in line 27.
+In order to process images on your device add them to the "imgs" directory.